-In contrast, conservatories are a little more straightforward to design and construct, which means that they remain incredibly versatile and easy to customise.
+On the other hand, conservatories are a little more straightforward to design and construct, which means that they remain incredibly versatile and easy to customise.
 You are able to tailor every component of your conservatory to meet the needs of you and your family, without a hefty price tag.
 At CS Windows, we always spend time understanding the requirements of clients before going ahead with the design of their conservatory, including the budget.
-As specialists in modern, Edwardian and Victorian conservatories in Berkhamsted and the surrounding areas, we always strive to bring their vision to life.
+As specialists in modern, Edwardian and Victorian conservatories in Berkhamsted and the surrounding areas, we always strive to bring your vision to life.
 This means that if you are hoping to keep costs slightly lower, we will advise ways that you can alter your conservatory to fit within your price bracket without compromising on quality.

 Having familiarised yourself with the key differences between the orangery and conservatory, we hope that you now feel more confident in which option best suits your home.
 It is imperative always to consider aspects such as property specifications, available space and budget before making any big decisions.
-A conservatory or orangery is a significant investment, so make sure that it’s handled with care!
+A conservatory or orangery is a significant investment, so make sure that it’s handled with a lot of consideration!